CopenhagenSoftware/Handbook/README.md

 # Custom Built Solutions
-The custom software handbook is a collection of philosophies and principles, that the CBS team adheres to.
+The custom build software handbook is a collection of philosophies and principles, that the CBS team adheres to.

 If you feel that changes are needed, please open a PR and tag several reviewers, once approved, it will be a part of the team handbook.

-## Working methods of Custom Software
+## Working methods of Custom Build Solutions

-In Custom Software we strive for software excellence.
+In Custom Built Solutions we strive for software excellence.
 Therefore, we value what clever people have done for research into creating more robust and maintainable software.
 This results in the following principles for how we work.